Audi RS5 Review

 Audi RS5: what would you like to read next?

-You expect cars this fast to force you to make some sort of compromise, but the RS5 could hardly be any easier to drive very quickly – and all the time you’ll be in a wonderfully luxurious cabin.
+You expect cars this fast to force you to make some sort of compromise, but the RS5 could hardly be any easier to drive very quickly.
 It’s a great all-rounder.

 There’s no denying that the Audi RS5 is a ferociously fast thing in the real world regardless of how you option it, though.
 Its performance in a straight line is blistering, no matter the conditions thanks to its clever Quattro all-wheel-drive system.